[Column] Shoji Yamashiro (Riki Ohashi) and the entertainment Yamashiro group - Exploration of sound, group, and environment as a comprehensive art

 Tibet/Mongolia Homie chanting Laryngeal resonance and overtone separation

 Rather than treating these as “materials,” Yamashiro et al. observed and reconstructed their structure, function, and social significance.
-In particular, the acoustic structure that transcends time and space'' of gamelan music in Bali is fundamental to thegroup creation’’, information environment'', andsound environmental studies’’ of the Geino Yamashiro Gumi.
+In particular, the ““acoustic structure that transcends time and space” of Balinese gamelan music is the underlying theme of Geino Yamashiro Gumi’s ““creation of groups,” ““information environment,” and ““environmental studies of sound.”

 “People form groups based on sound.
 Sound evolves through groups.” — Shoji Yamashiro